The web's mother lode of free irrigation information!

 - Don't forget to turn off the Pro-48 when you are finished!

 Testing for a tone on wires that are installed very close to each other can be very difficult.
-This is a common problem with #18 wires, twisted-wire cables, multi-wire cables, and any wire with thin insulation.
+This is a common problem with #18 wires, twisted-wire cables, multi-wire cables, and any low-voltage wire with thin insulation.
 This is caused by the tone signal leaking between the wires.
 In many cases it is just about impossible to tell which wire the tone is attached to.
-There is a work-around solution however.
+There is a work-around solution that you can try, however.

 - Attach the red lead of the Pro48 to the wire you wish to identify.
 Place a small piece of masking tape on this wire to identify it.